shen-tian/qmk_firmware/keyboards/preonic/keymaps/shen-code/readme.md

  - Changed the bottom left key to "Eject", so the Control Shift Eject "lock" combo works.
 Probably not what I want to leave it on
  - Moved the Right arrow to just below the backspace, mainly because that key is underused by default (delete).
  - Space Cadet shift/brackets
+ - Cleaned up most of the `Lower` layer.
+Using the WSAD keys for cursor.

  Current thinking is to get the NB keys where they need to be, then start moving the less important ones into position.